A short history of Scouting

 The biggest loss, however, was that of Arthur Pitcher in 1997.

-From 1999 – 2008 we were without a Group Scout Leader and struggling to involve parents.
+The 2000s was quiet decade for the Group.
+We were without a Group Scout Leader for much of it, and struggled to involve parents.
 With volunteers in short supply, many group events and fundraisers faded out.
-Around 2007 the Cub Pack closed and the Scout Troop merged with the 3rd Edgware, who were in a similar position to us.
+Around 2008 the Cub Pack closed, whilst the Scouts merged meetings with the 3rd Edgware, who were in a similar position to us.

 Despite this struggle, the group continued to offer new opportunities to young people in Edgware.
 Perhaps the most special of those opportunities came to Rickesh, a 2nd Edgware Cub, who was chosen to represent The Scout Association in wishing The Queen a happy 80th birthday at Windsor Castle!